technofocus-pte/buildmoderniseaiappsdepth/Use case 08/Usecase08.md

   ![](./media/image11.png)

 4. Switch back to GitHub Codespace tab.
 Run below command to Initialize the project environment in the current directory.
-Enter the
-    Environment name as +++ucragpgpy@lab.LabInstance.Id+++ and press Enter.
+Enter the  Environment name as +++ucragpgpy@lab.LabInstance.Id+++ and press Enter.this env is unique and generated as per your  loginid. please use same env name.

-Note: The env name should be unique

   +++azd env new+++